thoughtspot/thoughtspot.github.io/_admin/ts-cloud/search-spotiq-settings.md

 2. Click on the toggle to enable or disable the feature.

 3. Select **Save changes**.
 Alternatively, you can **Reset to default**.
 By default, SpotIQ Analyze is disabled.

-{% include note.html content="Changing this setting results in a service interruption for all users for approximately 2 minutes.
-To minimize disruption, consider making your changes during a scheduled maintenance window." %}